radhey2/BasicsVueJs/README.md

 v-once - Render the corresponding HTML element only once.
 On subsequent re-renders,trated as static content and skiped

 v-pre - not to compile html element it is render as it is

+# ways to display data in the UI

+1 Static Html 2.
+Text Interpolation 3.
+Simple explression 4.
+Methods 5.
+Computed Property

+Computed Properties :

+bound to template like data propertires they are used for composing new data from existing sources They are highly performant as they cached calculation which only update when dependencies changes